Ecommerce Growth

 • Increases the average order value (when done right)

-It tries to understand how a product purchased together (a.k.a. a market basket) is likely to predict the purchase of another product.
+Market Basket Analysis tries to understand how products purchased together can predict the purchase of another product.

 How to run Market Basket Analysis?
 Here’s a handy guide.

-It even helps with personalized product recommendations, such as in the example below by Thrive
+It helps with personalized product recommendations, such as in the example below by Thrive.

 Keep reading: 17 Surefire ways to upsell in eCommerce & increase average order value